|Position:||Associate Athletics Director for Sports Medicine/Head Athletics Trainer|

 Jim Gossett is one of the best-known and most highly honored athletic trainers in the nation.

 Gossett has frequently been honored for his work.
 In 2004, he was presented the Dan Libera Service Award for outstanding contribution to the Board of Certification.
-He was he was honored by the National Athletic Trainers Association with the Most Outstanding Athletic Trainer Award in 2003, for which he was nominated and chosen by his peers, and received the All-American Football Foundation’s Outstanding Athletic Trainer Award.
+He was honored by the National Athletic Trainers Association with the Most Outstanding Athletic Trainer Award in 2003, for which he was nominated and chosen by his peers, and received the All-American Football Foundation’s Outstanding Athletic Trainer Award.

 Previously, he had been honored by the New York State Athletic Trainers Association with the Thomas J. Sheehan, Sr. Award, its highest honor, and by the Eastern Athletic Trainers Association (EATA) with the Joseph A. Blankowitsch Award.
 A former president of the EATA, he was further honored with the 1994 Cramer Award for outstanding service, presented by Cramer Products in conjunction with the EATA.

 Gossett was one of the original athletic trainers selected as an "Eye in Sky" for the National Football League.
 His role over the past five years has been to spot mechanisms of head and neck trauma during the New York Giants home games.
 As part of the NFL’s attempt to identify concussions sustained during games Gossett’s role has continued to evolve and the program has grown.
 Gossett was privileged to be selected to work at both Super Bowl LXVII in New Orleans and Super Bowl LXVIII in New Jersey.
 It has been a great experience to have an active role in helping identify potential injuries with these elite players.

 An Indianapolis, Ind. native, Gossett attended Indiana State University, graduating in 1978.
 He joined the Columbia staff in August 1979, shortly after receiving his master’s degree from the University of Arizona.